OR13/draft-steele-spice-tlsa-cnf/draft-steele-spice-tlsa-cnf.md

 ~~~
 {: #fig-jose-cnf-example-1 title="Confirmation claim in JOSE"}

-A similar example of a CWT claimset, is provided in Extended Diagnostic Notation (EDN), see {{EDN}} for more details.
+A similar example of a CWT claimset, is provided in Extended Diagnostic Notation (EDN), see {{-EDN}} for more details.

 ~~~ cbor-diag
 {